Table of Contents

 Nomenclature: The final -e of the alkane is replaced with -ol.

-Alcohols are any organic compound containing a hydroxyl (R-OH) group.
+Alcohol is an organic compound containing a hydroxyl (R-OH) group.
 It may be classified as primary (1°), secondary (2°) and tertiary (3°) based on where the hydroxyl group is attached.
-Primary alcohols are alcohols wherein the C where the –OH group is attached to only one other carbon.
-Secondary alcohols, if the hydroxyl carbon is attached to two other carbon atoms and tertiary if attached to three other carbon atoms.
+Primary alcohols are alcohols where the hydroxyl carbon is bound to one other carbon atom.
+In secondary alcohols, the hydroxyl carbon is attached to two other carbon atoms, and in tertiary alcohols, they are attached to three other carbon atoms.
 Below are the general structures of these three types of alcohol:

-Compared to the alkane, they have much higher boiling points than the alkane of similar molecular weights.
-This is because of their differences in the governing intermolecular forces of attraction (IMF) present for the two compounds.
+Compared to an alkane, alcohol has a much higher boiling point than the alkane of similar molecular weights.
+This is because of the different governing intermolecular forces of attraction (IMF) for the two compounds.
 For alkane, the major IMF present is only the London Dispersion Forces.

-This is because of the non-polar nature of the compound.
-However, for alcohols, the presence of the -OH group enabled the compound to exhibit much stronger IMF in the form of hydrogen bonding.
+This is because of the compound’s non-polar nature.
+However, for alcohol, the -OH group helped the compound exhibit much stronger IMF in the form of hydrogen bonding.

-Hydrogen Bonds (H-bonds) are formed when a Hydrogen atom bound to the small, highly electronegative atoms such as nitrogen, oxygen, and fluorine, forms an electrostatic attraction with another nearby highly electronegative atom (F, O, N).
-Because of the strong interaction between the H atom and the electronegative atom, molecules of alcohol are more attracted to each other and cause it to have a higher boiling point, compared to alkanes.
+Hydrogen Bonds (H-bonds) form when a Hydrogen atom binds to the small, highly electronegative atoms, such as nitrogen, oxygen, and fluorine, and forms an electrostatic attraction to another nearby highly electronegative atom (F, O, N).
+Because of the strong interaction between the H atom and the electronegative atom, alcohol molecules are more attracted to each other and have a higher boiling point than alkanes.